FIVAN0/capacitor-sunmi-printer/README.md

 sendLCDMultiString(options: { lines: { text: string; proportion: number; }[]; }) => Promise<void>
 ```

-Send multiple lines text, and each line's content will be automatically sized based on its weight
+Send multiple lines text, and each line’s content will be automatically sized based on its weight

 text → arrays displaying the text of each line.
 You need to confirm the line number according to array element.
 If a line is empty, no text will be displayed
 align → The weight ratio of the area occupied by each line of text, and the size of array elements must be the same size as the text array

 Note: only available for desktop terminals of mini series with customer display function, with versions above v4.0.0.
-It won't be displayed if the text is too long.
+It won’t be displayed if the text is too long.

 | Param         | Type                                                             |
 | ------------- | ---------------------------------------------------------------- |